Discharge Instructions for Sickle Cell Anemia and Sickle Cell Crisis (Pediatric)

 - Get treatment right away if your child has a fever of 100.4°F (38°C) or higher, pain, infections, illnesses, or other health problems.
 This includes flu, colds, and skin infections.

 - Call your child's healthcare provider if you are unsure about how to treat your child.
-It is very important your child get proper treatment of health problems to avoid complications of sickle cell anemia.
+It is very important your child get correct treatment of health problems.
+This can prevent complications of sickle cell anemia.

-- During a sickle cell crisis, make sure you continue to give your child his or her pain medicine as prescribed by your child's healthcare provider.
-If the pain continues, call your child's healthcare provider.
+- During a sickle cell crisis, keep giving your child pain medicine as prescribed by your child's provider.
+If the pain continues, call your child's provider.

 - Encourage your child to get plenty of activity, but not to the point of becoming overly tired.
 Be sure your child drinks plenty of fluids during activity.

-- Encourage your child to drink plenty of liquids, especially during warm weather, in order to avoid dehydration.
+- Encourage your child to drink plenty of liquids, especially during warm weather.
+This helps to prevent dehydration.

-- Dress your child in warm clothes if he or she will be outside during cold weather or will be in air-conditioned buildings during hot weather.
+- Dress your child in warm clothes if he or she will be outside during cold weather.
+Or if your child will be in air-conditioned buildings during hot weather.

 - Don't allow your child to swim in cold water.